-Deaths and tragedy from the 1973 Indy 500 opened the door for safety evolution in racing
+Deaths and tragedy from 1973 Indy 500 opened the door for safety evolution in racing

 The fiery crash that took the lives of Eddie Sachs and Dave MacDonald during the Indy 500 in 1964 led to more firefighters being hired for races.
 In 1967, 30 of the 33 Indy 500 starters donned the late Bill Simpson’s innovative fire suit; the double fatality in 1964 also led to the installation of rubber bladder tanks that military helicopters were using in Korea and Vietnam to limit fuel spillage.

-But the 1973 race forced tack and series officials to finally pay attention to drivers’ concerns.
+But the 1973 race forced track and series officials to finally pay attention to drivers’ concerns.

 “I think they started to realize the drivers knew what they needed and what they wanted for safety,” said Johncock.
 “It was hard because USAC (the U.S. Auto Club) didn’t want to listen to it.”